Kushalgupta1/WHILE-programming-language/Readme.md

 ***Kushal Kumar Gupta, 2020CS10355***

+Designed a strongly typed programming language with static type checking having if-then-else and while statements using SML, ML-Lex and ML-Yacc.
+- The EBNF for the WHILE language had been given.
+Designed a lexical analyser using ML-Lex for parsing the program, then designed a parser using ML-Yacc for generating the abstract syntax tree (AST) for the program.
+- A VMC (Value-Memory-Control) machine is then designed to execute the AST by converting it into post-fix form.

 ### How to use:

 You must have `SML`, `ML-Lex` and `ML-Yacc` installed.
 Go to the source folder in the command prompt and type-